Which Piercings Hurt the Most (or Least)!

 The Helix is a piercing placed at the top of your ear through your cartilage.
 This piercing is considered pretty middle-of-the-road on the pain scale because it is cartilage and therefore slightly more pressure is required to puncture the hole, which will result in a bit more ouch for your money!
 However, this piercing looks great, is very common and customers usually find it hurts less than they would imagine, especially as the procedure is over in seconds.

-There are a few things to look out for with a new Helix which could delay your piercing from healing nicely; these are things like sleeping on the ear, catching it on clothes, washing with shampoo and other irritants and knocking it with hair brushes.
-Another thing which can inhibit healing is if your new piercing becomes dirty from the oils in your hair or irritants like hairspray, so if you fancy a Helix piercing, do be prepared to put in a little bit of effort with a strict saline cleaning regimen and have some patience in resisting changing your jewellery until it’s fully healed, this will ensure you get the best out of your piercing for years to come.
-The Helix piercing can take 3 months to heal if it is kept clean and safe, however some customers do report that the Helix took at least six months to fully heal.
+There are a few things to look out for with a new Helix that could delay your piercing from healing nicely; these are things like sleeping on the ear, catching it on clothes, washing with shampoo and other irritants and knocking it with hair brushes.
+Another thing that can inhibit healing is if your new piercing becomes dirty from the oils in your hair or irritants like hairspray, so if you fancy a Helix piercing, do be prepared to put in a little bit of effort with a strict saline cleaning regimen and have some patience in resisting changing your jewellery until it’s fully healed, this will ensure you get the best out of your piercing for years to come.
+The Helix piercing can take 3 months to heal if it is kept clean and safe, however, some customers do report that the Helix took at least six months to fully heal.

 9. Dermal Anchor

 Dermal Anchors are definitely one of the prettiest and most versatile piercings you can have, with many customers opting to have them on their chest, hands and cheeks.